apereo/cas/cas-server-documentation/installation/OAuth-OpenId-Authentication.md

 It's the url to call to authorize the user: the CAS login page will be displayed and the user will login.

 * **/oauth2.0/accessToken**
 It's the url to call to get an access token.
+The returned format will be plain text by default, but it can be JSON if set so in the management webapp per OAuth client.

 * **/oauth2.0/profile**
 It's the url to call to get the profile of the authorized user.
 The response is in JSON format with all attributes of the user.